Taxes reflect what citizens and businesses are willing to pay for their government and the services it provides.

 Why is This Important?

 States must make a trade-off when choosing their tax rates.
 On one hand, taxes fund valuable and popular government services that would not generally be provided by the market.
-These services (such as law enforcement, education, transportation, and social services) facilitate business activity and improve the quality of life for residents.
+These services (such as education, transportation, law enforcement, and social services) facilitate business activity and improve the quality of life for residents.

-On the other hand, studies have found that a high tax burden might harm a state's business climate and competitiveness, consequently reducing the growth of income and employment.
+On the other hand, studies have found that a high tax burden might harm a state's business climate and competitiveness, potentially reducing the growth of income and employment.
 Finding the right balance can be critical to the health of a state's economy and its quality of life.

 How is Virginia Doing?